 The Rhode Island Beekeepers Association was founded in 1917 by A.C.
 Miller.
 Miller’s enthusiasm for bees was irrepressible, and he was blessed with a boundless curiosity and sharp observational skills.
 He served as the state’s apiary inspector, wrote a pair of USDA publications on beekeeping, and was a prolific contributor to the American Bee Journal, Gleanings in Bee Culture, and The American Beekeeper.
 He was keen to raise the quality of beekeeping in RI through education and we continue to follow his example today.
 Though our history is long, we are not bound by it; we honor tradition, but always remain open to new innovations, techniques, and viewpoints.

-RIBA is a 501c3 non-profit group.
+RIBA actively supports beekeeping in Rhode Island.
 Our objectives are stated in our bylaws:

 2.1 To promote education about bees and best practices of beekeeping for new and established beekeepers.

 2.2 To support and facilitate cooperative relationships among all persons interested in beekeeping.